LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 Step 5: Check Oven Heating Performance

-Set the oven to Bake and allow it to preheat.
-If the oven does not heat or heats slowly, inspect the bake element, broil element, temperature sensor, and wiring.
+Set the oven to Bake and watch whether it heats properly.
+If the oven does not heat or heats slowly, inspect the bake element, broil element, temperature sensor, and visible wiring.

 Signs of a bad heating element include: